 Advanced vacation

-With an advanced vacation time policy, all time off in a certain time period is made available to employees from a specific date, such as their start date.
-For instance, if your company provides 2 weeks (80 hours) of paid vacation per year, you can make all 80 hours available on January 1 each year.
+With an advanced vacation time policy, employees receive all their time-off upfront, usually on their start date or the beginning of the year.
+For example, if your policy offers 2 weeks (80 hours) of paid vacation per year, all 80 hours might become available on January 1.

 Accrued vacation

-Under an accrued vacation policy, employees earn vacation time based on the number of hours they work.
-For example, workers can earn a portion of the 80 total hours every few months, like 20 hours every 3 months.
+Under an accrued vacation policy, employees earn time off as they work.
+For example, instead of receiving 80 hours upfront, they might earn 20 hours every 3 months.

-Or, you can set a vacation accrual rate percentage and enable workers to earn vacation time up to 80 hours per year.
-For example, an accrual rate of 8% means your team will earn 8 hours of vacation time for every 100 hours they work.
-After 1,000 hours worked, they will have access to all 80 hours of vacation time.
+Alternatively, you can set an accrual rate.
+If your accrual rate is 8%, your team will earn 8 hours of vacation time for every 100 hours they work.
+After 1,000 hours worked, they’d accrue the full 80 hours.

 How is Vacation Accrual Calculated?

-The first step to paying employees for their vacation time is understanding how to measure their accrued time.
-The formula to calculate accrual is straightforward.
+The first step to paying employees for their vacation time is knowing how much they’ve earned.
+Luckily, calculating accrued time is simple with the right formula.

 Accrual rate